 - More families want to pass on wealth during their lifetime to help their children.
 Investing in an offshore bond means segments of the bond can be assigned to adult children in a tax-effective way, giving parents flexibility and control.

-Old Mutual International’s new Select Bond has an initial premium of just £20,000 and has been specifically designed to appeal to a wider customer base.
+Quilter International’s new Select Bond has an initial premium of just £20,000 and has been specifically designed to appeal to a wider customer base.

 2. Greater understanding and simpler solutions are helping offshore bonds shake off their reputation as being complicated.